 To visit Yala National Park, I traveled by road from Ella to Tissamaharama.

-Tissamaharama is a small town under Hambantota District in Southern Province.
+Tissamaharama is a small town in Hambantota District in Southern Province.
 On the way to Tissamaharama, you might see Tortoise, and Iguana on the road.
 It was interesting!

 Beautiful road of Tissamaharama

 Tortoise while crossing the road

 Also, I loved to explore Tissa Wewa Lake and one beautiful Stupa which known as Tissamaharama Stupa in Tissamaharama.

 Tissa Wewa Lake

 But it is also possible to visit Yala by road from Ratnapura District.
 Even you can fly with Cinnamon Air (weekly one flight) from Colombo to Hambantota to enjoy Sri Lanka safari tour at Yala National Park.

 One night I had stayed at Neem Villas Hotel in Tissamaharama, very near from the park.
 There are many Neem trees inside the hotel.
 It was really amazing to stay very close to nature at Neem Villas Hotel.